 What is a Health Information Exchange (HIE)?

-An HIE allows health care providers and patients to access and share a patient’s medical information electronically to improve the speed, quality, safety and cost of patient care and better inform decision making at the point of care.
+An HIE allows health care providers and patients to access and share a patient’s medical information electronically via Electronic Medical Records (EMR).
+Sharing a patient’s EMR which contains medical and clinical data gathered in one health care provider’s office improves the speed, quality, safety and cost of patient care and better informs decision-making at the point of care.
 An HIE helps health care providers avoid readmissions and medication errors and improve diagnoses.

 What is ChathamHealthLink?